 I figured 80,000 people lining Palm Canyon Drive in downtown Palm Springs couldn’t be wrong.
 I had to find out for myself why people kept coming back, for the past 22 years, to see this Festival of Lights Parade.
 With over 20 miles of lights, marching bands, performing groups, local businesses, civic service men and women, and of course, Santa and Mrs. Claus, this parade demonstrated that the people of Palm Springs know how to get their holiday groove on!
 Our favorite part of the parade was the incredible marching bands from the local schools.
 The beat of the drums made the Christmas spirit come alive.
 Join the fun on Saturday, Dec.
-3, 2016 at 5:45 pm with Beverly Johnson as the Community Grand Marshal in downtown Palm Springs.
+2, 2017 at 5:45 pm with Eric Lindsey Bennett from Desert Flippers as the Celebrity Grand Marshals in downtown Palm Springs.

 The Inn Walk

 Take a self-guided walking tour of Palm Springs’ unique boutique hotels and historic inns, and see why this is an event not to be missed.
 Explore the city’s historic and mid-century modern gems decked out for the holidays.
 The Walk of Inns is a free holiday event; it is also a toy drive to benefit Well in the Desert.
 Please consider bringing an unwrapped toy.
 The 20th annual Inn Walk will be held Thursday, December 14, 2016 from 4-7 pm.